MrMiniou/ICS4U_2021-2022/ICS3U/Days 12-14/Note 4 - [Optional] Custom Classes.md

 ## Custom Classes

-### Programming Methodologies

-There are three programming methodologies:

-* **Sequential programming** involves executing a program line-by-line, in order.
-* **Procedural programming** involves calling functions that perform routines and can be called at any point in a program.
-* **Object-oriented programming** (OOP) involves separating a program into separate modules.

-You have been using all three methodologies in this course.
-OOP has the highest potential among them all when creating complex programs.

-When we create a program using OOP, we often define our own custom classes.

 ### Custom Classes

+Creating custom classes is like creating a custom data type.
 We can create our own custom classes using the keyword `class`.
 A **field** is a variable inside of class and a **method** is a function inside of a class.
 We can make our own fields and methods depending on what we want to do with the class.
 Here is an example of custom class for an enemy for an adventure game.

 ```python
 class Enemy: